 This federal medical "insurance program" is available to some disabled younger persons and persons over the age of 65.
 It covers skilled care for a short period of time for selected reasons.
 When someone says, "She's skilled," they may mean: Medicare is paying the bill, or her care needs are intensive, or she resides in the section of the building called skilled, or any combination of these.
-Part A covers facility charges; Part B covers charges for a health care professional (physician, etc.)
+Part A covers facility charges; Part B covers health care provider services, outpatient care, durable medical equipment, home health care, and some preventive services; and Part D covers medication.